MicrosoftDocs/windows-itpro-docs/windows/keep-secure/bitlocker-countermeasures.md

 ### Protection before startup

-Before Windows starts, you must rely on security features implemented as part of the device hardware, including TPM and Secure Boot.
+Before Windows starts, you must rely on security features implemented as part of the device hardware, including TPM andSecure Boot.
 Fortunately, many modern computers feature TPM.

-#### Trusted Platform Module
+**Trusted Platform Module**

 Software alone isn’t sufficient to protect a system.
 After an attacker has compromised software, the software might be unable to detect the compromise.
 Therefore, a single successful software compromise results in an untrusted system that might never be detected.
 Hardware, however, is much more difficult to modify.